SAP-samples/teched2023-IN261/exercises/ex1/README.md

 ![Pic 4](/./images/ex1-5.png)

-6. Click on View Event References
+6. Click on View Event Reference
 7. Now you can select your operations on the left (Changed, Created) or drill deeper into header and payload.

 ![Pic 4](/./images/ex1-6.png)